In the last 5 years, startup activity has gained immense velocity.

 In 18 months they ended up with 8.5 million users when they sold the company to Microsoft (which was the fastest any company had grown in history, at that time).

-But, there are other amazing hacks you can still pull off.
+But, there are other amazing growth hacking stunts you can still pull off.
 Many other companies besides the above two have seen the hockey stick curve by using growth hacking.
 Some famous examples include Facebook, Zynga, Instagram and Airbnb.

-In this article, I want to share 5 growth hacking strategies that you can implement in 2016.
+In this article, I want to share 5 growth hacking strategies that you can implement.
 I’ll share case studies of companies to show you the strategy in action.

-Ready to unlock massive growth for your startup?
+Ready to drive traffic, boost your customer base, exceed your social media marketing goals, and unlock massive growth for your startup?

-Then, let’s get started with growth hack number 1.
+Then, future growth hacker, let’s get started with growth hacking strategy #1.

 1. Tell an enchanting video story about your product/brand

-You might already know that storytelling can help in uplifting your brand’s credibility and increasing your conversions.
+You might already know that storytelling is one of the smartest content marketing tactics out there.
+It can help in bolstering your brand’s credibility and increasing your conversions.

 Add a visual touch to your story and you can tremendously amplify your message’s visibility, because humans process visuals 60,000 times faster than text.